ruijramos/ruijramos/README.md

 # "Olá", my name is Rui Ramos 👋

-### I'm a Researcher 🔎 and Full-Stack Developer 💻 at INESC TEC!
+### I'm a Researcher 🔎 and Full Stack Developer 💻 at INESC TEC!

 - I'm currently working on Software 💻 and R&D projects 🔎
-- I am a Master in Engineering, with a focus on Machine Learning, Data Science and Data Privacy 🎓
+- I am a Master in Network and Information Systems Engineering, with a focus on Machine Learning, Data Science and Data Privacy 🎓
-- My work currently focuses on topics such as health, the atmosphere and the ocean 💡
+- My work currently focuses on topics such as health and the observation of the earth and the ocean. 💡

 ### More about me ❓